vasilakisfil/Introspected-REST/README.md

  * No info on data types on response objects
  * Limited description for fields and resources

-To sum up, it doesn't entirely follow REST while it requires documentation and multi-fold human factor.
+To sum up, Siren is very close to a self-described REST API but in practice it requires documentation and multi-fold human factor.

 ## 8. Ideal REST API
 How many years these specs could sustain in terms of evolvability ?
 Are they built with a lifespan of 2-3 years or are they